arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 02/08/2020 13:31 (UTC)`.
+The last change was detected on `Sunday 02/09/2020 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code